sdole/tvarit-maven/README.md

-###Create an autoscaling group in EC2 for app servers
+####Create an autoscaling group in EC2 for app servers
 Do this only once.
 Go to your AWS console and obtain the IAM instance profile, IAM role and bucket ARN that were created in the step above.
 Use those here.
-Please see https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/src/main/resources/autoscaling.template for resources needed in this step.
+Please see [autoscaling template](https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/src/main/resources/autoscaling.template) for resources needed in this step.
+This execution configuration can optionally take a parameter named templateUrl pointing to an S3 hosted cloudformation template.
+If set, resources specified in that template will be created instead.
 ```xml
    <profile>
               <id>makeasg</id>